 You may be able to avoid paying interest on a credit card altogether if you pay off your balance as soon as possible.
 This may be difficult to accomplish, especially if your total debt is equal to or more than 50 percent of your income.

-Low-interest credit cards are, therefore, very valuable because they will allow you to pay the minimum amount in interest while making progress on your debt.
+Low-interest credit cards, therefore, can be very valuable because they will allow you to pay the minimum amount in interest while making progress on your debt.

 Why should I have a low-interest credit card?